aoe4world/data/README.md

 - `.scripts/aoe4-quicksheet/sync.ts` contains the main mapping of data to our standard format.
 - `.scripts/aoe4-quicksheet/workarounds.ts` contain unit specific transformations

+#### Image Sync Script
+`yarn sync-images` loops over all unit files and sees if an image with a similair name exists in `/images`, if it does, it will set the icon field for that unit with the hosted url location and update the json file.

 ### Adding new scripts

 Can be added in a subfolder of `.scripts`, ideally using TypeScript.
-Common functionalitiy is stored in the root of `.scripts`
+Common functionalitiy is stored in `.scripts/lib`

 ---